Dissertation

 • presentation of the text itself, bibliography, notes, references, etc.

-The language report may lead the jury to reduce the mark awarded to the dissertation, in accordance with the procedures set out in the document ‘Evaluation of language proficiency in written work, TFCs, dissertations and TFEs on bachelor's and master's degree programmes in ancient and modern languages and literature’, or even to declare that the dissertation has failed.
+The language report may lead the jury to reduce the mark awarded to the dissertation, in accordance with the procedures set out in the document ‘Evaluation of language skills in written work, TFCs, dissertations and TFEs on bachelor's and master's degree programmes in ancient and modern languages and literature’, or even to declare the dissertation a failure.

-In the event of failure of the dissertation due to the language report, without prejudice to article 153 of the RGEE, the chair of the jury will notify the student that he/she may not present the oral defence of the dissertation, given that this failure cannot be made good by the defence.
+In the event of failure of the dissertation due to the language report, without prejudice to article 153 of the RGEE, the chair of the jury will notify the student that he or she may not present the oral defence of the dissertation, given that this failure cannot be made good by the defence.

 Rules on plagiarism and the use of AI